Shikara Movie Review: Vidhu Vinod Chopra's Love Letter To Kashmir Contains Some Heartfelt Moments

 Verdict

-With the focus more on the lead pair's love story rather than the ordeal of the homeless Kashmiri Pandits post the mass evaculation, Vidhu Vinod Chopra's Shikara ends up as a love letter to Kashmir in faint ink.
+With the focus more on the lead pair's love story rather than the ordeal of the homeless Kashmiri Pandits post the mass evacuation, Vidhu Vinod Chopra's Shikara ends up as a love letter to Kashmir in faint ink.
 Further, despite a sluggish pace, it's Aadil Khan and Sadia's matured performances which holds your attention.

 We give 3 stars out of 5 for Vidhu Vinod Chopra's Shikara.